kristofferv98/SemanthaVoiceAssistant/README.md

 processing technologies.
 This system is adept at understanding user intent and sentiment, offering responses that are empathetic, humorous, or detailed, tailored to the user's needs.

+## Setup and Installation
+Get started with Semantha Voice Assistant by following these steps:
+1. Install dependencies: `pip install -r requirements.txt`.
+2. Set enviorment variables in `.env`
+3. Start the assistant: `python main.py`.
+4. Type for example "Explain the Samantha program to me. and tell me how to customize it for a demo and instruction of usage"
+5. Type "change input", "toggle voice feedback" or similar to enable or disable voice feedback.
+6. Say "hey Computer" to trigger the voice based interaction when input is set to recording.
+(Visit https://github.com/kristofferv98/VoiceProcessingToolkit for details)

+Recommended:
+PICOVOICE_APIKEY is for voice interperation is available free at picovoices website ELEVENLABS_API_KEY for natural language responses

+(optional):
+BING_API_KEY for webscraping using autogen websurfer (visit autogens notebook on github for further information) PERPLEXITY_API_KEY for more advanced webscraping.

 ## Core Functionality
 The Semantha Voice Assistant features a semantic routing core that accurately interprets the essence of user inquiries.
 This core functionality allows for efficient management of a wide range of requests, including toggling